Career Opportunities

 As such, and to ensure your success as a new tax professional (for example), we put you into tax return and tax plan preparation modes right away.
 Yes, you might have been signing tax returns at your previous firm.
 Yes, you might have been a team leader.
 We get it, and we will get you back to that spot and beyond.
 It makes absolutely no sense to hold anyone back or not fully leverage their skillset to achieve highest and best use.
 None.
 Nada.
 Zip.

-The button below is to our Tax Team Career Path, and it shows the progression from tax return preparation to tax return review, including client management.
+The button below, like way below, is to our Tax Team Career Path, and it shows the progression from tax return preparation to tax return review, including client management.
 Check it out!

 Again, our tribe… your tribe… will take you anywhere you want to go!